 T-boc provides a holistic way of improving both the business processes and the skills and capabilities that employees need, to meet whatever challenges their team or function is facing.
 We used it to improve the performance of the US recruitment function of a global energy company.
 The function was facing a challenge in meeting its obligations to its external and internal customers.
 Morale was low and staff turnover was high.

-We met with employees in the function, to brief them on the practicalities of team-based organisational change and facilitated discussions of their business processes.
-We showed them how to use standard tools to optimise their processes and display their process flows, and we ran initial development programs on teamwork and communication skills.
+We met with employees in the function, to brief them on the practicalities of team-based organizational change and facilitated discussions of their business processes.
+We showed them how to use standard tools to optimize their processes and display their process flows, and we ran initial development programs on teamwork and communication skills.

 The different teams within the function then defined and mapped their own optimal processes, and we helped them to transfer those details into a knowledge resource database.
 The new processes created a need for new skills in certain roles, so we ran targeted development programs to address the specific skills gaps.
 The programs included presentation skills, coaching, facilitation and project management courses.
 We also helped team members who liaise with internal stakeholders to become trusted advisors.